adamajammary/libsdl2gui/README.md

 ### LSG_OpenFile

-Displays an Open File dialog.
+Displays an Open File dialog where you can select a single file.

 Returns the selected file path or an empty string if cancelled.